wsq94317/SoftwareTechnologyGroup47/README.md

 -	A copy of your GiT log

 Additionally, your private git repo should be shared with the following accounts:
-- gervasetuxworth
+- KevinFromGU
-- tamlhp
+-
-- dbaofd
+-
-- zzowenzz
+-

 ### Marking